microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 Given the evidence to this point, without any query tuning, our workload requires more CPU capacity than we have deployed for our Azure SQL Database.

-**Step 4: Observe query performance with Extended Events**

-- Load up XEvent file and observe information in the query trace.

-TODO: This may be moved to a BONUS activity.

 **Step 5: Observe performance using the Azure Portal**

 The Azure Portal provides performance information in the form of a graph.
 The standard default view is called **Compute Utilization** which you can see on the Overview blade for your database:<br><br>